wilrop/wilrop.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a PhD researcher at the Artificial Intelligence Lab at the Vrije Universiteit Brussel under the supervision of Roxana Rădulescu, Diederik M. Roijers and Ann Nowé.
-My research combines insights from game theory and reinforcement learning to tackle complex decision-making scenarios.
-The overarching goal of my research is to develop a comprehensive understanding of multi-objective games and design computational techniques that can effectively compute or learn equilibria.
+My research focuses on the intersection of multi-objective and multi-agent decision-making, where I aim to establish a theoretical foundation for these domains and develop algorithms for learning agents within them.